-Haliç Finansal Kiralama A.Ş. ("Haliç) is the first financial leasing company offering Islamic products to its customers in Turkey, Haliç develops customer-tailored development packages for its customers, especially SMEs, as well as financing options in order to provide support to their investments in technological machines and equipment.
-Haliç aims to bring long-term resources to Turkey from the Gulf and Asian countries through Sukuk issues by leveraging on Aktif Bank's knowledge in capital markets.
+Tasfiye Halinde Haliç Finansal Kiralama A.Ş. ("Haliç) is the first financial leasing company offering Islamic products to its customers in Turkey, Haliç develops customer-tailored development packages for its customers, especially SMEs, as well as financing options in order to provide support to their investments in technological machines and equipment.
+Haliç is in liquidation process as at the reporting date.